adnir-andrade/safehouse/docs/gitlab-runner.rst

     sudo gitlab-runner register

 The registration process will begin.
 During this process, you will be prompted for several details.
-You must fill them accordingly to:
+You must fill them accordingly:

 - GitLab instance URL: `https://gitlab.safehouse.com`